tenindra/tenindra.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I was very fortunate to attend the [12th Heidelberg Laureate Forum](https://www.heidelberg-laureate-forum.org/forum/12th-hlf-2025/) as an alumnus.
-It was deeply gratifying to support this amazing event, especially meeting a very bright cohort of young researchers!
+Returned to the [Heidelberg Laureate Forum](https://www.heidelberg-laureate-forum.org/forum/12th-hlf-2025/) as an alumnus this year, a fantastic opportunity for connecting with inspiring laureates and young researchers!